-Protecting you and your personal information is a top priority for us.
-This page contains important information to help identify unemployment scams as well as specific known scams to watch out for.
+Protecting you and your personal information is a top priority for ESD.
+Use this page to help you identify and avoid unemployment scams.

-- For a credit card or bank account number, or anything to do with your financials.
+- A credit card or bank account number, or anything to do with your financials.

-- For your Social Security Number over email.
-We will ask for your Social Security Number over the phone and in eServices.
-If you do not feel comfortable providing this over the phone, we will accept the last 4 digits of your Social Security Number along with some other identifying information.
+- Your Social Security number over email.
+We will ask for your Social Security number over the phone and in eServices.
+If you do not feel comfortable providing this over the phone, we will accept the last 4 digits of your Social Security number along with some other identifying information.

-- For the Social Security Numbers of your family members.
+- The Social Security numbers of your family members.

 - You to buy gift cards or to make payments over the phone.

-- For information over the phone that we have not first asked for through official correspondence by mail or through eServices.
+- Information over the phone that we have not first asked for through official correspondence by mail or through eServices.
 If you are unsure about what’s being asked over the phone, hang up and send the requested information through eServices.

-- For your account login/password or access to eServices.
+- Your account login/password or access to eServices.

-- About other claimants living at your address, or relate any information to you about someone else.
+- Information about other claimants living at your address, or relate any information to you about someone else.